EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionGroupsPlural.md

 - "... file ..." is singular, which means: `between(1, 1)`
 - "...
 2 tables ..." specifies two, so: `between(2, 2)`

 `between(1, inf)` is the default constraint meaning: "anything".
+Variables with no other constraint get this one.
 Variables that have only the default constraint are not included in the list of variables to process.

-In that way, we can create a `between()` constraint for every variable, and decide which can be ignored.
+In that way, we can create a `between()` constraint for every variable and decide which can be ignored.

 ### Advanced Variable constraints: more than one constraint